MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

 Follow the steps below to upload the necessary files to OneDrive:

+> **NOTE:** Ensure you unzipped the SchoolSurvey.zip folder you downloaded in the prerequisites solution files steps.

 1. Login to **Office.com** <https://www.office.com> and navigate to **OneDrive**.
 Select **My files** ensuring you are seeing **Files**.

     ![](media/STS01.png)